 By Jordan Willson

-Jordan Willson graduated recently from of the University of Idaho with a bachelor’s degree in journalism.
-University of Idaho is home to the Alpha of Idaho chapter of Phi Beta Kappa.
+Jordan Willson is a recent graduate of the University of Idaho with a degree in journalism.
+The University of Idaho is home to the Alpha of Idaho chapter of Phi Beta Kappa.